Interactive Sound and Music

 - Very basic presentation with significant lapses of detail

-to create interactive sound and music experiences
+to construct interactive sound and music experiences

 Teaching and Learning Strategy